 - When a hiring manager is reading your application, they just want to know the answer to three questions:

 - Show, don't tell!
 Skip tired terms like goal-oriented and results-driven, opting instead for real data.
 How much money did you save the organization?
 How many people attended the fundraiser?
 How many volunteers did you manage?
 Include numbers when you can.

 - Share your resume with a trusted friend or mentor.
-If they can guess what type of role you're applying for simply from reviewing your resume, you've nailed it!
+If they can guess what type of role you're applying for simply by reviewing your resume, you've nailed it!

 Common resume mistakes to avoid:

 - Inconsistent punctuation and capitalization (look at your bullets, dashes, and spaces)